 This course explains the basic principles of coding diseases and operations, emphasizing this current classification system.
 Students are also introduced to miscellaneous coding systems that preceded the current system.
 A demonstration of encoder and impact of sequencing is included.
-COREQUISITES: 530-181 - The Health Record, Introduction to and 530-182 - Human Disease for Health Professions case studies and actual medical record documentation.
-PREREQUISITES: 530-162 - Foundations of HIM 530-182 - Human Disease for Health Professions minimum grade of C
+COREQUISITES: 530-181 - The Health Record, Introduction to and 530-182 - Human Disease for Health Professions

-530-184 CPT Coding
+530-184 CPT Coding 3.00